Thank you for contacting ProofDirectory.

 Then, “war broke out in heaven: Michael and his angels fought with the dragon; and the dragon and his angels fought, but they did not prevail, nor was a place found for them in heaven any longer.
 So the great dragon was cast out, that serpent of old, called the Devil and Satan, who deceives the whole world; he was cast to the earth, and his angels were cast out with him” (Revelation 12:7-9).

 One-third of the angels joined Lucifer (Revelation 12:3, 4) in the rebellion in heaven.
-God had no choice but to oust Lucifer and his followers.
+The Godhead had no choice but to oust Lucifer and his followers.
 Lucifer’s aim was to seize God’s throne, even if it might eventually lead to murder (John 8:44).
 After his expulsion from heaven, Lucifer was called Satan (adversary) and devil (slanderer), and the angels who followed him were called demons (Revelations 20:2).

 After the creation of man, Satan was able to deceive humanity into disobedience to God and thus sin entered our earth and doomed it to death.